 Rydberg Gas Sensors

 A Rydberg atom is an excited atom with one or more electrons that have a very high principal quantum number, n.
-Rydberg atoms have a number of peculiar properties including an exaggerated response to electric and magnetic fields, long decay periods and electron wavefunctions that approximate, under some conditions, classical orbits of electrons about the nuclei.
+Rydberg atoms have a number of peculiar properties, including an exaggerated response to electric and magnetic fields.

-Objective: in macQsimal, partners with the lead of the University of Stuttgart (STUTT) work closely together to design and develop a microfabricated Rydberg-based Gas Sensor demonstrator focusing on nitric oxide (NO) detection.
+In macQsimal, the partners collaborated closely under the lead of STUTT to design and develop a microfabricated Rydberg-based Gas Sensor demonstrator for the detection of NO.

 Schmidt, J., Münzenmaier, Y., Kaspar, P., Schalberger, P., Baur, H., Löw, R., Fruehauf, N., Pfau, T., Kübler, H. (2020) Journal of Physics B: Atomic, Molecular and Optical Physics, 53(9), 1-5.